What Causes Nursing Home Abuse?

 With such a high prevalence of nursing home abuse cases, it may seem alarming that it continues to occur.
 However, change cannot occur until the reasons why nursing home abuse occurs are thoroughly examined and rectified.

 There are many reasons why nursing home abuse occurs.
 The causes of nursing home abuse largely depend on the individual nursing home, its quality, the caliber of care staff and overall facility management.

 The types of residents and their unique needs also play a role in how nursing home abuse is carried out.
 High-need patients, women, veterans and LGBT residents are at greater risk of being abused.
 Patients with severe physical and cognitive disabilities are also targets of abuse and neglect.

-Below are some of the top reasons why experts feel that nursing home abuse occurs.
-This is by no means an exhaustive list.
+Below are some of the top reasons why experts feel that nursing home abuse occurs:

 - Staffing shortages